-LIVING DOCUMENT — UPDATED QUARTERLY
+LIVING DOCUMENT — UPDATED PERIODICALLY

-last updated: 25/04/2026
+last updated: 15/08/2026

 Concepts A–Z

-- Answer shaping: The technique whereby content not only provides an answer, but also defines the criteria and decision framework on which the answer is based.
+- Answer shaping: (Groundbase concept) The technique whereby content not only provides an answer, but also defines the criteria and decision framework on which the answer is based.
 Whoever sets the criteria indirectly steers the conclusion.

 - Defensive GEO: The set of strategies aimed at monitoring and correcting incorrect or unwanted AI representations of a brand.
 See Cluster 9.